getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 author: Everett Toews <everett.toews@rackspace.com>
 published: true
 excerpt: >
-  Carina has made a major release this week, the biggest release since we launched.
+  Carina had a major release this week, the biggest release since we launched.
 This release adds overlay networking to Docker Swarm clusters in Carina.
 Overlay networks provide complete isolation for containers to communicate across all of the segments in your cluster.
 This adds a new layer of security to your application deployments and makes it much easier for your containers to communicate with one another.
 This release also includes upgrades to Docker 1.10.1 and Swarm 1.1.0, which both come with their own significant new features and bug fixes.
 categories:
  - Docker
  - Swarm